 This document provides answers to some of the most common questions regarding service offer integration, and technical support and delivery for Cisco BroadWorks and legacy BroadSoft products.

-Product and service offer integration and orderability
+Product and service offer integration

 Q. How are the existing BroadSoft products being mapped into the Cisco portfolio?